Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 Chapter 1: Introduction to the Upanishads

 When we look at the world, we have what may be called a first view of things, and dissatisfaction with the first view of things is supposed to be the mother of all philosophical thinking.
 If we are satisfied with things, there is nothing more for us to search for in this world.
 Any kind of search, quest, enterprise, or desire to seek implies that we are not satisfied with the existing condition of things.
-And, we are quite aware that nobody in this world can be said to be totally satisfied with the prevailing conditions of things – neither in one's own self, nor in one's family, nor in the society outside, nor in anything, for the matter of that.
-There is always a tendency in the human mind to discover a lacuna in things: "It should not be like this.
-It should have been in some other way."
+And, we are quite aware that nobody in this world can be said to be totally satisfied with the prevailing conditions of things—neither in one's own self, nor in one's family, nor in the society outside, nor in anything, for the matter of that.
+There is always a tendency in the human mind to discover a lacuna in things: “It should not be like this.
+It should have been in some other way.”
 This is a distinction that we draw between the 'is' and the 'ought'.
-We may say "something is like this"; but instead, what we express is "something ought to have been like this" or "something ought to be like this".
+We may say “something is like this”; but instead, what we express is “something ought to have been like this” or “something ought to be like this”.
 The 'ought' is something that we are expecting in this world; the 'is' is what we are actually facing in this world.
 There is always this distinction, drawn in ourselves, between the 'is' and the 'ought'.
 We will not find any circumstance in life where we will not be searching for an 'ought' and be dissatisfied with what 'is'.
-This tendency in the mind – this peculiar predilection of the human psyche to search for what is not visible, perceptible, tangible or recognisable – is the seed sown for philosophical thinking.
+This tendency in the mind—this peculiar predilection of the human psyche to search for what is not visible, perceptible, tangible or recognisable—is the seed sown for philosophical thinking.

-Philosophy is the search for the higher values of life – not the values of the world as they are available to us.
+Philosophy is the search for the higher values of life— not the values of the world as they are available to us.
 This world of perception is also filled with several values.
 We have social values, economic values, educational values, artistic and aesthetic values, and what not.
 None of these values can satisfy us for a long time.
 For a short period, everything seems to be fine; for a protracted period, nothing is fine.
 Everything looks stale, insipid, worn out and good for nothing after some time.
 We get fatigued and tired of things.
 We search for something else.

 This 'else' that we bring into the picture of our consciousness is the urge of the philosophical impetus.
 There is a necessity felt within each person to search for and recognise something which is not clear to the mind as yet; still, it is something which summons with a force that is irresistible.
 The irresistibility of this call seems to be so very compulsive and compelling that it keeps us restless always.
 We will find that every one of us, all people anywhere, have a little restlessness in the mind.
 Neither we eat with satisfaction, nor we sleep with satisfaction, nor are we secure when we speak to people.
 There is always a difficulty in our adjustment with the conditions prevailing in society and with people, and even with nature itself.